solid/authentication-panel/proposals/HttpSig/HttpSignature.md

 Link: </comments/.acl>; rel=acl
 ```

-The `Link` header with a `rel` value of `acl` works as described in the [Web Access Control Spec](https://github.com/solid/web-access-control-spec/).
+* The `Link` header w1 a `rel` value of `acl` works as described in the [Web Access Control Spec](https://github.com/solid/web-access-control-spec/).
 It is what allows clients making a request on a resource to find out what credentials they need to gain the access they were denied.
 Without such a `Link` the client would only be able to guess what key to send,
 leading to the following dilemma: either the client loses privacy by randomly having to present its credentials, allowing the server to correlate those identities, or the client has to resign itself to not accessing resources it is actually entitled to.
 Presenting the access rules avoids clients having to choose between such unappealing extremes.
-We illustrate a client discovering this information in request 2 and answer 2a.
+* `Accept-Signature` header specifies the minimal set of headers that need to be signed.
+It is defined in [§5.1 The Accept-Signature Field](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-message-signatures-17#section-5.1).
+(Please provide feedback on which fields should be required in [Discussion 236](https://github.com/solid/authentication-panel/discussions/236))

+#### 2. Finding the Access Control Rules

+After parsing the headers and resolving relative URLs in the Link headers the client finds the effective acl (see [issue 531: defaultAccessContainer Link header](https://github.com/solid/specification/issues/531)).

 Note: With [HTTP/2 server Push](https://tools.ietf.org/html/rfc7540#section-8.2), the server could immediately push the content of the linked-to Access Control document to the client, assuming reasonably that the client would have connected with the key had it known the rules.
-It may also be possible to send the relevant ACL rules directly in the body of the response (see discussion on [issue 167](https://github.com/solid/authentication-panel/issues/167)).
+It may also be possible to send the relevant ACL rules directly in the body of the response (see discussion on [issue 167](https://github.com/solid/authentication-panel/issues/167)) though one would like especially for default rules to be cachable, to reduce the bytes sent in each response.

 The Access Control rule could be as simple as stating that access will be granted only to requests authenticate using one of a set of keys.
 More complicated use cases are possible, as described in the [Use Cases and Requirements Document](https://solid.github.io/authorization-panel/authorization-ucr/).

-#### 2. Authentication extension
+#### 3. Client selects fitting Key

 If the client can find a key that satisfies the Access Control Rules, then it can use the corresponding private key to sign the headers in (3) as specified by [Signing HTTP Messages](https://w3c-ccg.github.io/did-method-key/) and pass a link to the key in the `keyid` field as a URL.

+There may be more than one key that fits and the client may also ask the user which key to use or follow a laid out policy to decide on this.

+#### 4. The Client Signs the Header

+In 4 the Client signs the header, and if the Guard can verify the proof the server will allow the action to take place.
+We will look at the Logic the Guard follows in 5, 6, and 7.

 Assume that Alice's client, after parsing the Access Control Rules found that `https://alice.name/keys/alice#` satisfies the stated requirements.
 If Alice allows the client to use that key, the app can create a signing string for the `@request-target` pseudo-header and `authorization` header.
 The `authorization` header is mandatory to avoid a man in the middle attack (is it really?) that could change the `Authorization` header to point to a different signature.

+**todo:** below this point all signatures need to be regenerated.

 First Alice's client builds a pre-signed request, containing an `Authorization` header as shown here: